 PCI DSS requirements were designed to better control cardholder data and reduce credit card fraud.
-The latest version was made available in March 2022.
-Its changes are quite significant and cover even more possible security risks, compared to the previous versions.
+The latest version was made available in March 2022 by the PCI Security Standards Council.
+Its changes are significant and introduce additional potential security vulnerabilities and risks compared to previous versions.

 Why Ensuring PCI DSS Compliance Is Important?